How to Get a Cannabis OMMP Card

 The last step you need to know when understanding how to get a cannabis OMMP card is to take your MD or DO recommendation to the state.
 Once you have paid a $100 fee, you will receive temporary papers until your approval is accepted that state you are a qualified medical marijuana patient.

 To get a Caregiver card, simply have a patient designate you as a Caregiver on his or her OMMP application.

 It costs nothing for a Patient to designate someone as his or her Caregiver.
 Caregivers are an important part of the OMMP program; they are important for patients.
 Caregivers often run life errands, buy and deliver groceries, and provide respite care for families.

+So if you ever need to learn how to get a cannabis OMMP card, these are the steps to follow.
 The Oregon Medical Marijuana Act (OMMA) protects medical marijuana users who comply with its requirements from Oregon criminal prosecution for production, possession, or delivery of marijuana.

 Substance provides safe access to recreational marijuana and medical marijuana.
 If you are an OMMP cardholder or designated caregiver, we have everything you need from flower to edibles to topicals.
 While in strict compliance with the letter and the spirit of Oregon’s medical cannabis laws, we aim to deliver high-quality cannabis products to improve our customers’ lives.

 Click here to pick a location (Empire, Division, S. Highway 97 or Cottage Grove) closest to you and order today!